Irish Celtic Crosses– 16 Important Celtic Cross sites in Ireland

 From Roman writings, we know that the cross with a circle came about due to victory wreaths being draped across the horizontal bar of the cross.
 In Egypt, the belief is that the Celtic cross comes from the 6th-century Coptic church which used the Ankh as a symbol.

 Celtic Crosses were first used in sun worship as a symbol of fertility and life.
-Pre-Christianity the Celtic cross was known as a Sun Cross or Sun Wheel and was a symbol of Odin, the Norse god.
+Pre-Christianity the Irish cross was known as a Sun Cross or Sun Wheel and was a symbol of Odin, the Norse god.
 Before Christianity came to Ireland Gaelic people worshipped a number of different gods who used symbols similar to a cross.

 Taranis, God of Thunder is believed to be a version of Thor the Norse god.
 He was often depicted as holding a wheel in one hand and a thunderbolt in the other.
 Taranis, in Gaelic means Thunderer and this god was mentioned in a work by the Roman poet Lucan in the 1st century.